 I. STATEMENT.
 The Mississippi Gulf Coast Community College Foundation, Inc. was chartered and incorporated on July 24, 1974, for the sole purpose of providing opportunity for the investment of funds, either designated or undesignated, for use in long-range plans and scholarship programs.
 The Foundation is governed by a 22-member Board of Directors who serve voluntarily and receive no reimbursement of any kind for their activities.
 Board members are appointed by the College Board of Trustees, the College Alumni Association, representatives of the College Administration, and the general membership of the Foundation.
 Business is managed by officers elected from the Board.
 They are President, Vice President, and Secretary/Treasurer.
-The President of the Board.
+The President of the College, being a member of the Board, ex officio, serves as Executive Secretary of the Board.
 Foundation records are maintained by the Vice President of Advancement and Institutional Relations.